surajgautam/Aquarium/README.md

-This is the aquarium that I made using JAVA
+This is the aquarium that I made using JAVA.
-It's not completed though.
-The fish is moving.
-I want it to swim :)
+Thank you
+ - Java teachers
+ - Bishal Gautam
+ -Niroj Lekhak
+for the help :)